U.S. military personnel released after being held by Libya government

+State Department spokeswoman Jen Psaki said President Barack Obama's administration was looking into the incident, but confirmed that "all four U.S. military personnel being held in Libyan government custody have been released."

+A U.S. defence official said the Americans appeared to have been checking possible evacuation routes for the U.S. embassy in Tripoli.

-The Americans were near Sabratha, a town located some 70 km (45 miles) west of Tripoli that is home to well-known Roman ruins, "as part of security preparedness efforts when they were taken into custody," State Department spokeswoman Jen Psaki said in a statement.
+The Americans were near Sabratha, an area west of Tripoli that is home to well-known Roman ruins, "as part of security preparedness efforts when they were taken into custody," Psaki said in a statement.

-A U.S. defense official said the four Americans appeared to have been checking potential evacuation routes for diplomats at the U.S. embassy in Tripoli.

-There was no immediate Libyan reaction.
-State news agency Lana only carried Psaki's statement, which confirmed the Americans' release, while the interior and defence ministries could not be reached.

-A Libyan security source said the Americans had been travelling in two cars, one of which was stopped at a checkpoint near al-Ajailat, south of Sabratha.

-"Their car burned out," the security source said.
-A police official told the photographer the car was set on fire after the arrest, but did not explain the circumstances.

-The Americans' second car was stopped by security forces close to Sabratha, a coastal town, the Libyan source said.

 Passport pictures said to belong to the four were posted on Twitter.
-Neither the identity of the Americans nor the authenticity of those photos could be confirmed.
-The Libyan security source said one of the Americans was of Libyan origin and another carried a second passport.
+The identity of the Americans or the authenticity of those photos could not be immediately confirmed.

 "We have a strategic partnership based on shared interests and our strong support for Libya's historic democratic transition," she said.